Diseases and pests identification

 Which species are already covered?

-Section titled “Which species are already covered?”We are continuously importing new data to cover a larger number of species, so remember to visit this page for an updated overview of all currently supported species: https://identify.plantnet.org/diseases/species/tags/phytopatho
+Section titled “Which species are already covered?”We are continually importing new data to cover a larger number of species, so be sure to visit this page for an up-to-date overview of all currently supported species: https://identify.plantnet.org/diseases/species/tags/phytopatho

 As an example, as of March 2026, we already covered the following species: